The meaning behind Wild Foxgloves

 A journey towards wholeness

-Cresaya L. Lacy received a Master of Arts in Counseling Psychology from Walla Walla University in 2018, completed an internship with clients who had suffered abuse and trauma, and is currently pursuing certification in Narrative Focused Trauma Care through The Allender Center.
+Cresaya L. Lacy received a Master of Arts in Counseling Psychology from Walla Walla University in 2018, completed an internship with clients who had suffered abuse and trauma, and will soon be pursuing certification in Narrative Focused Trauma Care through The Allender Center.

 Subscribing to Allender Theory's core principle that therapists can only engage the heartache of others as far as they have gone themselves, Cresaya deeply and actively engages her own story of harm.